 Early in 1977, the Cars sent a demo tape of "Just What I Needed" to the influential Boston radio station WBCN and it quickly became the station's most-requested song.
-For the remainder of 1977, the Cars played Boston clubs, and by the end of the year they signed with Elektra Records.
+For the remainder of 1977, the Cars played Boston clubs, and by the end of the year they signed with Elektra.
 The group's eponymous debut album appeared in the summer of 1978 and it slowly built a following thanks to the hit singles "Just What I Needed" (number 27), "My Best Friend's Girl" (number 35), and "Good Times Roll" (number 41).
-The Cars stayed on the charts for over two and a half years, delaying the release of the group's second album, and it eventually sold over six million copies.
+The Cars stayed on the charts for over two-and-a-half years, delaying the release of the group's second album, and it eventually sold over six million copies.

 Recorded early in 1979, Candy-O wasn't released until later that summer.
 The album was an instant hit, quickly climbing to number three on the charts and going platinum two months after its release.
 The record launched the Top Ten hit "Let's Go" and sent the band to the arena rock circuit.
 Perhaps as a reaction to the Cars' quick success, the group explored more ambitious territory on 1980's Panorama.
 Though the album wasn't as big a hit as its predecessors, it nevertheless peaked at number five and went platinum.
 Before recording their fourth album, several bandmembers pursued extracurricular interests, with Ocasek earning a reputation as a successful new wave producer for his work with Suicide and Romeo Void (he even produced some demos for Iggy Pop).
 The Cars released their fourth album, Shake It Up, in the fall of 1981, and it quickly went platinum, with its title track becoming the group's first Top Ten single.